-What is a Returned Check Fee Definitions Costs and Preventative Steps
+What Is A Returned Check Fee Definitions Costs And Preventative Steps

 There’s been an increase in consumers and businesses using non-cash and check payment options like NFC mobile payments, credit and debit cards, and ACH transactions.
 And while industry data shows that while the number of consumers that prefer to use checks to pay bills declined by 23% between 2015 to 2018, checks haven’t completely disappeared from the U.S. payment landscape.
 Seven percent of transactions were done by checks, and consumers wrote an average of three monthly checks.